Dehydrated? Know What Color Your Pee Is

 My absolute pet peeve when hiking is finding trash or watching others empty a plastic water bottle and leave it on the trail or in a tree.
 Why do that?
 Why can’t you use it and take it back out with you??
 You brought it in full.
 You can carry it out empty!

-So What Color is Your Pee?
+So, What Color Is Your Pee?

 So now we get to the reason for this post—the critical part of safe hiking and hydration.
 You need to know your health status when outside in the heat for any reason.